Barna-Molnar/CarService/README.md

 - [Create-React-App]

 ## Features
-There is a main page about the garage and its features  and the contact page with a nested fullscreen google.maps where we can see the location of the garage.
+There is a main page about the garage and its features  and the contact page with a nested fullscreen google.maps where we can see the location of the garage and and we can start navigation to it.